 Investing is about uncertainty.
 The best we can do is to put the odds in our favor.
 The empirical evidence is why Chingono believes that the combination of historically wide valuation spreads in Europe and higher levels of profitability among Europe’s value stocks bolster the case for upward mean reversion going forward—he’s putting the odds in his favor.
 That’s the main takeaway for investors.
 The other is to remember that the key to successful investing is having the discipline to stay the course.

-Larry Swedroe is head of financial and economic research for Buckingham Wealth Partners, collectively Buckingham Strategic Wealth, LLC and Buckingham Strategic Partners, LLC.
+Larry Swedroe is the author or co-author of 18 books on investing, including his latest Enrich Your Future.
 For informational and educational purposes only and should not be construed as specific investment, accounting, legal, or tax advice.
 Neither the Securities and Exchange Commission (SEC) nor any other federal or state agency have approved, determined the accuracy, or confirmed adequacy of this article.
 Certain information may be based on third party data and may become outdated or otherwise superseded without notice.
 Third party information is deemed to be reliable, but its accuracy and completeness cannot be guaranteed.
 By clicking on any of the links above, you acknowledge that they are solely for your convenience, and do not necessarily imply any affiliations, sponsorships, endorsements or representations whatsoever by us regarding third-party websites.
 Buckingham is not responsible for the content, availability or privacy policies of these sites, and shall not be responsible or liable for any information, opinions, advice, products or services available on or through them.
 The opinions expressed here are their own and may not accurately reflect those of Buckingham Wealth Partners.
 LSR-23-556

 About the Author: Larry Swedroe